-The antique bookcase provided 18th and 19th century furniture designers a new suitable subject for architectural themes.
+Antique bookcases provided 18th and 19th century furniture designers a new suitable subject for architectural themes.
+This offered the cabinet maker to build the antique bookcase with new ideas and inspiration with themes used throughout the home.
 Massive breakfront library bookcases were made with ornate cornices and pediments which in turn were decorated with urns, busts and decorative carving.
 These major pieces of furniture were viewed as statements of wealth, culture and education too.

-Georgian Bookcases date throughout the Georgian periods from 1714 to the early 1800s.
-Usually standing on shaped bracket feet with brass handles and astragal glazing, these pieces are simple but elegant, constructed from high quality timbers and would grace any home.
-The renowned cabinet maker Chippendale preferred to use mahogany due to its durability and fine finish that could be achieved, so you see fine quality mahogany bookcases from this era.
+The renowned cabinet maker Chippendale preferred to use Mahogany due to its durability and fine finish that could be achieved, so you see fine quality mahogany bookcases from this era.

 The upper part will always be glazed (often with astragal glazing bars) to display books and the lower part having drawers or blind cupboard doors.
 Georgian Bookcases can be very large in size and in unusual shapes like the break front.
 The level of craftsmanship used in their construction is self evident using only the best quality brass fittings, including swan neck handles, unusual scrolled pediments with Grecian design mouldings and will stand on bracket feet or break-fronted plinths.